-Length is not just about the distance between two points, it is also the quality of being able to lengthen and lift to our full potential using gravity for support.
+Length is not just about the distance between two points.
+It is also the quality of being able to lengthen and lift to our full potential using gravity for support.
 In this Rolfing session we work the entire back line from the soles of the feet all the way up to the back of the cranium.

 Session 7: Head & neck

-A common pattern is chronic ﬂexion in the lower cervical vertebrae and hyper-extension of the higher cervical vertebrae, which causes chronic tensions in the ﬂexor and extensor muscles of the neck.
+A common pattern is chronic ﬂexion in the lower cervical vertebrae and hyper-extension of the higher cervical vertebrae.
+This causes chronic tensions in the ﬂexor and extensor muscles of the neck.
 During the seventh Rolfing session we ease tension in the myofascia structures of the neck, including the sub-occipitals which play a key role in coordinating head, neck and spine.
 We also address any tension in the jaw, mouth and facilitate opening of the nasal passages

 Session 8: Pelvis

 From the eighth Rolfing session we begin to integrate all the work and advancements of the previous sessions.
 The pelvis links the upper and lower segments of the body, supports the spine in a vertical position and allows rotations.
 To improve these functions, our work is to free and horizontalize the pelvis.
 We aim at core connection, movement from the lumbo-dorsal joint and contra-lateral movement in walking.

 The goal of the ninth Rolfing session is to release excess tension in the arms and shoulders.
 These tensions can contribute to neck pain.
 In raising the arms the shoulders can remain down.
 The shoulders move with little participation of the spine and the spine moves independently of arms and shoulders.